What Cereals are Gluten Free?

 Both Fruity Pebbles and Cocoa Pebbles are labeled gluten-free, which is great news for little ones with gluten sensitivities!
 Fruity Pebbles cereals are made from rice, oil, sugar, and coloring, with no gluten in sight!

-The original Lucky Charms cereal (right down to the marshmallows!) is gluten-free.
-Lucky Charms are made with gluten-free oats, however, like Cheerios, there is the risk of cross-contamination with wheat during the production process.
-For this reason, anyone with a severe allergy may consider avoiding them.
+The original Lucky Charms cereal (right down to the marshmallows!) is gluten-free, but with the same caveat at Cheerios.
+Lucky Charms are made with gluten-free oats; however, there is the risk of cross-contamination with wheat during the production process.
+For this reason, you should consider what works best for your particular situation.

 On the other hand, the Fruity and Chocolate Lucky Charms are not gluten-free and should be avoided in general.